openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 The edX Mobile App
 ########################

+The edX mobile app is a companion to the `edx.org`_ website.
+You can use the app to download course videos so that you can watch them whenever you want to, even without an Internet connection.
+To access the rest of the course, including course discussions, homework, and quizzes, you use a web browser.
+If you have access to a computer, you might find it easier to use it for some of the coursework.

-The edX mobile app is currently available for Android and iPhone devices.
-For more information, check the frequently asked questions below.
+The edX mobile app is currently available for Android smartphones and iPhones.
+For more information, check the answers to frequently asked questions in these categories.

+* `General Questions`_
+* `Getting Started`_
+* `Courseware Questions`_
+* `Video Questions`_
+* `Notification Questions`_
+* `Troubleshooting`_

 .. _General Questions: